 Head to our dedicated website www.modernisingbucks.org for more information.

 Read the executive summary

 Read the full proposal report

-- improves and protects the future of local services
+- improve and protect the future of local services

-- keeps our customers at the centre of everything we do
+- keep our customers at the centre of everything we do

 We don’t believe that change is about seeking short term gains.
 We need solutions that provide a solid foundation for any future challenges and which will benefit our children’s children.

-We believe that any changes needs to be introduced through a measured, considered and collaborative approach.
+We believe that any changes need to be introduced through a measured, considered and collaborative approach.